Sorority Chapter TCRs 2022-2023

 - Items may not be within 18” of the ceiling per fire safety regulations.

-- Storage rooms are subject to annual inspection by Housing for maintenance and safety concerns.
+- Storage rooms are subject to annual inspection by Housing Operations for maintenance and safety concerns.

-- Electronic combination locks will be used on the storage rooms, and combinations will be changed on an annual basis or upon request by the sorority.
+- Each storage room has an electronic combination lock, and the combination is changed on an annual basis or upon request by the sorority chapter.